ChrisLynch96/data-analytics/notes/decision-trees.md

 I should also mention that your x and y values will be coming from your training data

 There are many forms of regression but this should give an idea of how regression functions

+# Additional Notes

+## R-Squared

+$R^2 = 1 - \frac{Explained Variation}{Total Variation}$

+A measure of how close the data is to the fitted regression line

+Whereas correlation explains the strength of the relationship between an independent and dependent variable.
+R-Square explains to what extent variance in one variable explains variance in the second variable.

+For example is the $R^2$ value of a model is 0.5 than approximately half of the observed variation can be explained by the model's inputs.

+The higher the R-Square value the better the model fit (in general but this is not always the case)

+Cannot assess whether the coefficient estimates and the predictions are biased --> Look at residual plots for this.

+## Residuals